 The Australian Bureau of Statistics is a popular graduate employer offering a range of jobs to suit different qualifications.
-The ABS is Australia’s official statistical organisation, responsible for providing all statistical information for the Australian Government.
+The ABS is Australia’s official statistical organisation, responsible for providing all of the statistical information for the Australian Government.
 They pride themselves on providing a high quality, objective, and responsive national statistical service.
 Career opportunities include fieldwork, developing new methodologies, technology projects, corporate services and working on publications.
-Competition is tough for places, 2,175 applicants contended for 70 places on the Graduate Development Program (GDP) in 2013.
+Competition is stiff; 2,175 applicants contended for 70 places on the Graduate Development Program (GDP) in 2013.

 Throughout the application process you are being assessed on:

-You are required to submit your resume alongside your application form.
+You are required to submit your resumé alongside your application form.
 Attaching your resume gives you another opportunity to shine.
-Learn how to create a resume that stands out with JobTestPrep’s CV builder package.

 The application form contains two trickier sections.
-The first is 10 multiple choice questions on various research terms, and the second is a series of questions on the selection criteria for the job.
-Use examples in your answers from your academic, work experience, or extra curricular activities.
-Frame these examples to demonstrate your skills, strengths and accomplishments.
+The first is 10 multiple choice questions on various research terms and the second is a series of questions on the selection criteria for the job.
+Use examples in your answers from your academic and work experience, or extra curricular activities.
+Frame these examples to demonstrate your skills, strengths, and accomplishments.
 This is particularly important in the selection criteria section where you need your examples to demonstrate how you have behaved in similar situations in the past.
 Don’t forget to research the role of the ABS, and the job and stream you are interested in ahead of your application.
-Organise all your answers with the STAR method (Situation, Task, Action, Result), to ensure that you include all the information you need for each question.
+Organise all your answers with the STAR method (Situation, Task, Action, Result) to ensure that you include all the information you need for each question.

 You are given a choice of several questions but you only need to answer one question.
 Choose the question that best aligns with your skills and interests.
 You can only take the written test once.
-Once you have chosen your topic, you are given background information to help inform your response to the question.
+Once you have chosen your topic, you are given background information to assist you with your answer.